 About St. Lawrence County, New York

 St. Lawrence County, a delightfully rural mix of farms, forests and small towns, is the largest county in New York State and the fifth largest United States county east of the Mississippi River.
 Canton, the county seat, is located about 25 miles from the St. Lawrence River.
 Our "Maple City", Ogdensburg, and the equally large (small?)
 Village of Massena are located on the St. Lawrence.
-The beautiful St. Lawrence forms the boundary between our county and our neighboring counties in Ontario, Canada.
+The beautiful St. Lawrence River forms the boundary between our County and our neighboring counties in Ontario, Canada.
 The northern gateway to the fabulous Thousand Islands area is found in our river Towns of Morristown and Hammond.

 St. Lawrence County was formed on March 3, 1802 with its county seat in Ogdensburg.
-As the county expanded, citizens in the central and southern parts became dissatisfied with the location of the county government.
+As the County expanded, citizens in the central and southern parts became dissatisfied with the location of the County government.
 They complained about the long, hazardous journey in the winter months, and feared an attack by the British, since Ogdensburg was so close to Canada.

 In 1828, after a bitter debate the county seat was moved to Canton, a more central location.
-The county government has remained in this location since.
+The County government has remained in this location since.

-The county and its government have gone through many changes since their beginning.
+The County and its government have gone through many changes since their beginning.
 Some changes were as a result of the citizens desires; other changes were beyond their control such as destructive fires, population growth, and changes required by law.